 Climate finance: climate-related scenario analysis

-We help financial institutions plan for the future and implement the recommendations of the Task-force on Climate related Financial Disclosures (TCFD) using our in-house macroeconomic model:
+We help financial institutions plan for the future and implement the recommendations of the Task-force on Climate-related Financial Disclosures (TCFD) using our in-house macroeconomic model:

-- covering a range of indicators, providing scenarios to measure the impacts of alternative emissions pathways on:
+- a range of indicators, providing scenarios to measure the impacts of alternative emissions pathways on:

 – GDP and employment